opatiny/chemexper-internship-workbook/projects/bioreactor/nodered-bioreactor-gui.md

 We want to store the parsed logs in an InfluxDB database called `bioreactors`.
 Each bioreactor should have its own measurement called `bio_<bioreactorID>`.

+## Serial commands

+The useful serial commands of the bioreactor are:
+- `lm`: for multilog, follow it with a number that indicate from which log you want to retrieve the data
+- `uc`: to retrieve the current settings

 ## Packages used

-- `legoino-util`: to parse the logs
+- `legoino-util`: to parse the logs (installed as a global variable)
+- `node-red-contrib-loop-processing`: to loop over nodes

 ## Links